codezero-be/mapify/README.md

 **Default:** `15`

 The initial zoom level can be set to a value between 1 and 20, where 1 is the most zoomed out.
-This option has no effect while the `fitbounds` option is set to `true`.
+This option has no effect while the `fitbounds` option is set to `true` (see: [Fit Markers on the Map](#fit-markers-on-the-map)).

 - 1: World
 - 5: Landmass/continent